hhvm/user-documentation/guides/hack/25-typechecker/07-special.md

 $foo = /* UNSAFE_EXPR */ $bar::baz();
 ```

+Here is a somewhat convoluted, example showing the use of `UNSAFE_EXPR`.
+You probably wouldn't want to do this in the real world, but hopefully it is straightforward enough to hopefully get the point across.

 @@ special-examples/unsafe_expr.php @@

 Note the `/* */` style comments for `UNSAFE_EXPR` as opposed to the `//` for [`UNSAFE`](#unsafe).
 This is important because `// UNSAFE_EXPR` will acutally be parsed as `// UNSAFE`, and may give you unexpected results.

+Here is a more real-world example around dynamic property access.
+In Hack's [strict mode](/hack/typechecker/modes#strict-mode), dynamic property access is not allowed.
+You can use `UNSAFE_EXPR` to get around that.

+@@ special-examples/unsafe_expr_dynamic_prop.php @@